Storm-07/LeetCode-Problems/README.md

 3/29/24 - Hamsters.java <br />
 Haven't used stringbuilder in a little while but this wasn't too hard to understand.
 Some of the logic checking for successful hamster feeding cases was a bit confusing but that's it.
 Just messing around with indexing, checking prior and subsequent indexes. <br />

+3/30/24 - SortByParity.java <br />
+This one is rated easy on leetcode however I had trouble with it haha!
+Not a hard problem when you look at the code, similar to yesterday the trouble was mainly in the logic behind indexing.
+The solution I came to find utilized two pointer variables to traverse the array in the problem to sort by even or odd elements.
+The two pointer traversal method is one I see used a LOT in leetcode solution forums, and probably for good reason too, it beat 100% of users during runtime and 96% of users for memory usage, needless to say, it is efficient.
+I'll have to commit to using this type of traversal if I want to get things done quickly.
+Only downside is that it can be hard to keep track of two different elements moving at the same time, at least for me. <br />